Manipur: SF wipes out 20 acres of poppy field along Indo-Myanmar border

 Official said that, during the operation security forces wiped out approximately 20 acres of fully ripe poppy plants which yielded around 100 kilograms of raw opium.

-As per report, the value of destroyed raw opium is estimated to be around Rs 1,30,000/- in the clandestine drug trade.
+A per report, the value of destroyed raw opium must worth about Rs 1,30,000/- in the clandestine drug trade.

 Around 800 personnel of the law enforcement agencies carried out the operation, which lasted 7 hours.